 Updated: May, 2018Summary of common traffic laws in Arizona – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Arizona Governor's Office of Highway Safety website.

 In Arizona, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Arizona allows new drivers to get their learners permit at the age of 15 years and 6 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.